 If you witnessed possession of a weapon in a Lyft vehicle, please let us know by tapping 'Contact Support' below.

 Smoking inside Lyft cars is against our community rules.
 There may be passengers entering the car who have respiratory issues or may be bothered by the smell, so in the spirit of respect for everyone in our community, we ask that you refrain.
-If a passenger reports that a driver's car smells like smoke, their account may be disabled.

 Depending on local regulations, the use of dashboard cameras and other recording devices during rides may not be allowed.
 Some cities or states may require signage making known the presence of recording devices, while other regions may not allow recording devices at all.